AplaProject/apla-docs-en/source/topics/script.rst

     A field that will be used for sorting.
 By default, values are sorted by *id*.

+    For more information, see :ref:`DBFind`.

 .. describe:: ecosystemid

-    By default, values are taken from the table in the current ecosystem.
+    Ecosystem identifier.
+By default, current ecosystem identifer.

 Example